thomasheller/wikipush/README.md

 # wikipush

-Bulk Uploads files into a MediaWiki wiki using the MediaWiki API.
+Bulk upload files into a MediaWiki wiki using the MediaWiki API.

 Uses [go-mediawiki](https://github.com/sadbox/mediawiki/) by
 [sadbox](https://github.com/sadbox/).